sfc-gh-sdickson/Lereta/engagement-analysis.md

 7. **OpenFlow testing timeline** - When they'll validate CDC capabilities

 ### Business Unknowns
-8. **Final contract terms** - MSA in progress, not finalized
+8. ~~**Final contract terms**~~ - ✅ **NOW KNOWN:** $1.02M, 20-22 weeks, Dec 1 start
-9. **Multi-year commitment length** - 1, 2, or 3 years?
+9. **Multi-year Snowflake commitment length** - 1, 2, or 3 years?
+(Separate from KPMG contract)
-10. **Total compute budget** - Storage is clear, compute spend unknown
+10. **Total Snowflake compute budget** - Storage is clear, compute spend unknown
 11. **Training headcount** - "~15" but need exact number for fundamentals class
-12. **Phase 3 scope** - What gets deferred and when it comes back
+12. **Phase 3 scope** - What gets deferred after Phase 2 and when it comes back
 13. **Out-of-scope items** - What KPMG won't handle that might need additional support
+14. **Pilot use case selection** - Which 1-2 use cases will KPMG prioritize in Phase 1?
+15. **Atacama-KPMG coordination** - How will KPMG work with Atacama PS team?

 ### Competitive/Risk Unknowns
-14. **Board's vendor preferences** - They brought KPMG and others; are there other "board vendors" waiting?
+16. **Board's vendor preferences** - They brought KPMG and others; are there other "board vendors" waiting?
-15. **Microsoft relationship status** - How much Microsoft resistance exists?
+17. **Microsoft relationship status** - How much Microsoft resistance exists?
-16. **Databricks consideration** - Was it formally evaluated and rejected, or never considered?
+18. **Databricks consideration** - Was it formally evaluated and rejected, or never considered?
-17. **Internal resistance points** - Who might push back on changes (report decommissioning, etc.)?
+19. **Internal resistance points** - Who might push back on changes (report decommissioning, etc.)?

+---

+## **Strategic Considerations from KPMG Proposal:**

+### Critical Success Factors

+**1. Resource Availability is Key**
+- ⚠️ **RISK:** "Timely execution directly dependent on availability and responsiveness of Lereta resources"
+- **IMPLICATION:** Lereta team availability affects KPMG fees - delays cost money
+- **ACTION:** Ensure Ryan, Robert, Jimmy, and key stakeholders are protected from other commitments

+**2. Tight Timelines for Deliverables**
+- ⚠️ **CONSTRAINT:** 3-day turnaround for feedback or deliverables considered final
+- **IMPLICATION:** Lereta must review quickly or lose ability to refine
+- **ACTION:** Pre-schedule review sessions, dedicate time for deliverable review

+**3. Limited Discovery Window**
+- ⚠️ **CONSTRAINT:** Max 8 discovery interviews, majority by Week 2
+- **IMPLICATION:** Must identify right people quickly and get them scheduled
+- **ACTION:** Suzanne needs to line up stakeholders NOW (before Dec 1)

+**4. Artifact Limit**
+- ⚠️ **CONSTRAINT:** Max 30 documents reviewed, due by Week 1
+- **IMPLICATION:** Must prioritize which artifacts matter most
+- **ACTION:** Ryan to curate list of 30 most critical documents immediately

+**5. Phase 2 Scope Uncertainty**
+- ⚠️ **RISK:** Phase 2 scope "to be finalized during Phase 1"
+- **IMPLICATION:** Could be 14 weeks ($630K) or 16 weeks ($720K)
+- **ACTION:** Influence pilot use case selection to control scope/cost

+### Snowflake Opportunities in Proposal

+**1. GenAI Activation is In Scope**
+- ✅ Phase 2 includes "Activate GenAI on consumption layer using Cortex Analyst, Copilot"
+- **OPPORTUNITY:** Perfect chance to showcase Snowflake Intelligence early
+- **ACTION:** Coordinate with KPMG on Tax Companion document analysis use case

+**2. Snowflake Architect Provided Free**
+- ✅ 100% FTE Snowflake Data Architect for entire engagement ($48K KPMG investment)
+- **OPPORTUNITY:** Ensure this is a true Snowflake-aligned architect
+- **ACTION:** Sandy to connect with KPMG architect, ensure they're using native patterns

+**3. Data Products are Explicit Deliverable**
+- ✅ "Implement data cleansing, metadata enrichment, and activate data products"
+- **OPPORTUNITY:** Frame pilot around revenue-generating data product
+- **ACTION:** Guide use case selection toward client-facing or monetizable output

+**4. Cross-Account Access Setup**
+- ✅ "Setup cross account access" in Phase 2 scope
+- **OPPORTUNITY:** Enable data sharing with clients early
+- **ACTION:** Position this for the 20-25 external customer reporting transformation

+### Red Flags to Monitor

+**1. KPMG Offshore Team Expansion**
+- ⚠️ Phase 2 adds 3 new offshore resources (Data Eng Mgr, Data Analyst, Data Engineer)
+- **RISK:** Quality control, communication barriers, knowledge transfer
+- **MITIGATION:** Sandy's RSA must be deeply embedded to ensure quality

+**2. Reduced KPMG Leadership in Phase 2**
+- ⚠️ Engagement Lead drops from 35% to 10%, Snowflake Lead drops from 35% to 10%
+- **RISK:** Less senior oversight when actual implementation happens
+- **MITIGATION:** Snowflake team must increase presence in Phase 2, not decrease

+**3. "Not Responsible for Data Cleansing"**
+- ⚠️ "KPMG is not responsible for any data cleansing activities"
+- **RISK:** Data quality issues could derail migration
+- **MITIGATION:** Atacama integration must catch issues early, not during migration

+**4. No Third-Party Software Responsibility**
+- ⚠️ "KPMG will have no responsibility for performance of any 3rd party software"
+- **RISK:** If Snowflake performance issues arise, KPMG may point fingers
+- **MITIGATION:** This is where our RSA earns their keep - be the technical authority

+**5. Deliverables "Not Suitable for Third Parties"**
+- ⚠️ Deliverables are "for internal use of Lereta"
+- **RISK:** Can't use KPMG deliverables in board presentations or investor pitches
+- **MITIGATION:** Snowflake needs to provide complementary materials that ARE shareable

+### Value Capture Opportunities

+**1. Influence Pilot Use Case Selection**
+- **GOAL:** Drive toward cases that show board-visible value
+- **CANDIDATES:**
+  - Client SLA reporting (20-25 customers, immediate revenue protection)
+  - Tax Companion document analysis (GenAI showcase, efficiency gain)
+  - CoreLogic competitive feature (revenue generation angle)

+**2. Maximize $118K KPMG Investment**
+- **GOAL:** Ensure Snowflake Architect is truly delivering Snowflake-first approach
+- **ACTION:** Weekly sync between KPMG architect, Sandy's RSA, and Stephen

+**3. Position for Phase 3**
+- **GOAL:** Create momentum for continuation beyond Phase 2
+- **ACTION:** Identify "Phase 3 scope" items that Snowflake can solve without KPMG

+**4. Training Transition**
+- **GOAL:** Move from KPMG enablement to Snowflake training
+- **ACTION:** Phase 2 Week 14-16 is perfect time to deliver Snowflake Fundamentals class

 ---